 ENGINE INSTRUMENT PANEL

-This is the only panel built for the front dash as yet.
+This was the first panel built for the front dash as a prototype.

 The A10C cockpit has a large number of gauges and therefore I wanted to understand how these can be implemented into my simpit.
 The engine instrument cluster is a good choice to build if wanting to learn this, as it contains the greatest number of gauges within any one single panel within the A10.